Introduction: Why a Smart Sprinkler Layout Matters

 Troubleshooting Common Planning Mistakes

-Avoid these common pitfalls:
+Avoid these planning blunders:

 Planning for Future Expansion